In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part 2, we explained how to configure text widgets.

 Click on Enable accessibility mode …

-A screen opens up the selected widget with options for customizing the widget’s settings, selecting a location to add the widget, with drop-down menus for specifying the position of the widget in your widget area (e.g. position “1”, “2”, “6”, etc.) …
+A screen opens up the selected widget with options for customizing its settings, selecting the widget location, plus dropdown menus that let you specify the position of the widget in your widget area (e.g. position “1”, “3”, “4”, etc.) …

-Click Save Widget to add the widget to the Active Widgets section, or click the Cancel button to return to your previous screen …
+Click Save Widget to add the widget to the Active Widgets section, or Cancel to go back to your previous screen …

-A screen displays your selected widget with options for changing the widget’s settings.
+A screen will display your selected widget with options for editing its settings.

 Click Save Widget to return to the Active Widgets screen, or click the Delete button to remove the widget from the Active Widgets area …